Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - At home this year, Dallas is 5-2 overall and 5-2 against the spread.

-- In seven home games this season, Dallas has hit the over five times.
+- This year, Dallas has hit the over in five of seven games at home.

-- This season away from home, Arizona is 7-1 against the spread and 7-1 overall.
+- In away games, Arizona is 7-1 overall and 7-1 against the spread.

-- On the road, the Cardinals have two wins ATS (2-1) as 5.5-point underdogs or more.
+- Away from home, the Cardinals have two wins ATS (2-1) as 5.5-point underdogs or more.

-- This season, in eight road games, Arizona has gone over the total four times.
+- In four of eight road games this year, Arizona has hit the over.

 Powered by Data Skrive.